guritso/terminal/README.md

 # @guritso/terminal

-A terminal node utility for logging and error handling.
+A terminal node utility for enhanced logging and error handling.

 | example |
 | ------- |